 In April 2015, through our Operating Partnership, we entered into a limited liability company agreement with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation), and formed Summit Union Life Holdings, LLC (the "SUL JV").
 The SUL JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method in our condensed consolidated financial statements.
-As of March 31, 2018 and December 31, 2017, we have a 10% interest in the SUL JV and the SUL JV owned 17 properties.
+As of June 30, 2018 and December 31, 2017, we have a 10% interest in the SUL JV which owns 17 properties.